-As the end of the year approaches, literary prizes are in the spotlight.
+Nobel Prize in Literature gender statistics - As the end of the year approaches, literary prizes are in the spotlight.
 This is a fitting moment to take a closer look at the figures behind the Nobel Prize in Literature.
-This article provides an overview of how many female authors have received the prize compared...
+This article provides an overview of how many...

 Laurent Mauvignier wins the Prix Goncourt for La maison vide